usethesource/rascal/src/org/rascalmpl/courses/RascalConcepts/Functions/Functions.md

 int f(int x, int (int) multi){ return multi(x); }
 ```

-The functions `double` and `triple` simply multiply their argument with a constant.
+The functions `double` and `triple` multiply their argument with a constant.
 Function `f` is, however, more interesting.
 It takes an integer `x` and a function `multi` (with integer argument and integer result) as argument and
 applies multi to its own argument. `f(5, triple)` will hence return `15`.